-In machine knitting, stitches are usually brought into hold opposite the carriage.
+In machine knitting, stitches are usually brought out to hold opposite the carriage.
 If multiple stitches are brought out to hold on the carriage side, floats are created.
 Triangles stacked vertically as seen in the previous post will create a spiral curve along the line where stitches are held.
 The carriage needs to get to the opposite side and back after each ‘decrease’ or ‘increase’, so pairs of rows are used to execute and reverse angles in short row shaping.
 When multiple rows are knit independently from the rest of the knit, slits are created.
-In two row sequences, these are generally similar to holes created in lace, in longer sequences much larger slits are produced.
+In two-row sequences, these are generally similar to holes created in lace, in longer sequences much larger slits are produced.
 The latter are often used as planned design elements.
 The small holes being visible may not pose a problem for the knitter.
 If they do, wrapping the adjacent needles can help eliminate them, but the doubled yarn in the wrapped needle may create small, sometimes visible bumps on the knit side of the finished piece, creating a secondary pattern.

 Reducing eyelet size: in traditional wrapping required needle(s) are brought out to hold, the yarn is wrapped under and around the last needle in hold on the carriage side before knitting the next carriage pass